 - We’re sorry about that!
 To do our best and fix it, it would be great if you could report it in detail, including the steps to recreate it, by opening a new issue here.

 - I have an idea on how to make this better.
 What can I do?

 - Great!
 Feedback always helps in improving things and it’s more than welcome.
 Please open a new issue here and describe your idea/suggestion.

-Ideas and support from the Retro Emulation Facebook group.
+Original ideas and support from the Retro Emulation Facebook group.

 Name idea from Vasiliki Soufi.

-Logo created by Thomas Navarro Garcia.
+Original Amiberry logo created by Thomas Navarro Garcia.
 Newer designs by Dimitris Panokostas.